dotj/hello-urld/README.md

        this is much more involved.).
     - Figure out how to build the fat .jar properly.
     - *OR, figure out a way to run development mode in Docker.*
-- [ ] Implement unit tests
+- [ ] Implement unit tests - in progress
 - [ ] Cron job (or some other processing service?) to deprecate expired shortlinks
 - [ ] Use a randomized ID for shortlinks
   - The shortlinks are currently enumerated.
 Ideally I'd use a UUID or a randomly generated bigint depending on how much usage we think we'd get.
 Since the database is already created, we'd need to migrate the data to a new table.
 - [ ] Extend analytics API
   - Add more views and filtering and sorting options.
-  - This will depend heavily on product needs as well (i.e., are they using Google analytics UTM params?
+  - This will depend heavily on product needs as well (i.e., are they using Google Analytics UTM params?
 Or will they be querying our service db?)